$0 Minnesota Foster Care Quick-Start Checklist

 Child Care Assistance

 Working foster parents may apply for the Child Care Assistance Program (CCAP) to help cover childcare costs during working hours.
-CCAP is income-based and the foster care reimbursement does not count toward income for CCAP eligibility purposes in most assessments.
-Contact your county for specific CCAP eligibility information.
+Contact your county for current CCAP eligibility information and to ask how foster care reimbursement is treated.

 Transportation Reimbursement